ryuever/myapp/README.md

-# ruby app to upload and download files
+# rails app to upload and download files

 ## prerequisite
 ``` shell